DivyanshBhatia/React_BloggingApp/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+Once you start your note server it will run on localhost:3001 While on starting react client you can find it running on localhost:3000